 Women are always encouraged when they start getting relief from the symptoms of menopause.
 It’s exciting to have a way out.

 If symptoms begin to return, it can be just as powerfully disheartening.
 The tendency is to think that the supplements just aren’t as effective as they used to be, that your system has gotten used to them, and adjusted.
 But that isn’t likely to be the case with hormone supplementation.

 What’s actually happening in the majority of these cases, is that hormone levels have dropped off further than before.
 This shouldn’t be a cause for concern, as that’s to be expected over the course of menopause.

 If symptoms return, we recommend continuing the supplementation that has worked for you previously, and retesting.
 The new results show you what adjustments should bring back the results you’ve had.

 Many women go through their doctors to get their hormones tested.
 A blood sample is usually drawn to determine levels with tremendous accuracy, and versatility.
 Several factors, including insurance, location, and provider, however, can make the cost of this type of testing prohibitive.

 For many women, it’s more convenient and affordable to use a home saliva testing kit to get their results.
 These kits only require you to collect a saliva sample, and send it in for analysis.
 This type of service is increasingly popular and affordable.

-Here at Smoky Mountain Nutrition, we partner with ZRT Laboratories to provide an affordable hormone test kit for our customers.
+Here at SM Nutrition, we partner with ZRT Laboratories to provide an affordable hormone test kit for our customers.